shoui520/vitasx2/README.md

 * SLUS-20680 SpongeBob SquarePants - Battle for Bikini Bottom: 4 FPS
 * SLUS-20591 Dragon Ball Z - Budokai: 2 FPS

-## No more further optimization potential
+## Further optimizations give diminishing returns
 There's no "just optimize it more" for VitaSX2.
-All optimizations have already been used.
 VitaSX2 is already an extremely well optimized emulator.
-VitaSX2 is already the fastest PS2 emulator that runs on AArch32 hardware, the hard bottleneck is the Vita's slow CPU.
+The hard bottleneck is the Vita's slow CPU.
 Optimizing further would yield a 1 or 2 FPS gain at best, not the 10x faster increase you'd want for a playable emulator.
 The SGX543MP4+ GPU is also the bottleneck in some workloads, notably the PS2 BIOS, with little to no optimization potential.

 This emulator already pushes the Vita to its theoretical limit.